ShenhanQian/SpeechDrivesTemplates/README.md

 Since our method address the entire upper body including the face and hands, the number of keypoints in our data is 137.
 For more details, please refer to [this](./pose_definition.md) document.

 ### Custom dataset
-To build a dataset from custom videos, we provide reference scripts in `data_reprocess`:
+To build a dataset from custom videos, we provide reference scripts in `data_preprocess/`:
 ```
 # ==== video processing ====
 1_1_change_fps.py           # we use fps=15 by default